 Karn is a musician, teacher and performer who draws on a wide range of cultural traditions and instruments.
 He has taught music and dance to students of all ages for more than 28 years in locations across the globe.
-This summer will be his 17th at the Bates Dance Festival.
-Currently he is the accompanist for the dance minor program at the University of Wisconsin-Eau Claire and is the codirector of Gypsy Dance Theatre.
+This summer will be his 18th at the Bates Dance Festival.
+Currently he is the accompanist for the dance classes at Bates and Bowdoin colleges and is the co-director of Gypsy Dance Theatre.